mmyjona/sublime-text-2-pandoc-script/README.md

 Pandoc building batch file for sublime text 2.

+* install pandoc.
+You may need to put pandoc.exe in your PATH.
 * put Markdown.sublime-build under d:\Sublime text 2\Data\Packages\User\
 * put other files within the same folder as the markdown doc.
 * name the markdown file with .md extension.